hya-cala/tripArrange/Proposal.md

 - Database

   We plan to use Firebase to manage all the authentication data and users' trip data.

+- Weather API

+  There are multiple APIs available that can help us get weather information for a given location, such as Openweathermap or Yahoo!
+Weather.

 - Calendar API (potential)